peiyunlee/edu-chatbot-frontend/README.md

 # Edu-chatbot frontend
 This project is builded for my master's thesis.
+The webpage is developed by using the React frontend framework, providing a web apps platform LINE Front-end Framework (LIFF) for users to interact with.

 ## Use
 - Line Liff